 Personally speaking, I’m the type of guy that can’t sit through a Twilight film.
 It makes me sick to my stomach when I have to listen to Kristen Stewart express her undying love for a “minty fresh” vampire that’s actually over one hundred years old.
 Okay, how is this possibly relevant to my review?
 Well, simply put.
 The game will embrace it’s share of melo-drama when it comes to the perspective of Katie’s sister, and you know what, it never bothered me.
 Not even once.
 Sure, it’s not a stereotypical scenario as it actually addresses some uncommon themes explored in gaming (which I won’t spoil), but it wasn’t actually that either.
 There was something about Sam’s experiences that brought me back to a different point in my life, and whilst I thought her logic was often that of an inexperienced teenager, it was still so relatable to someone who probably would have been equally passionate when I was that age.
 It’s unlike any story I’ve experienced, and I don’t think it would have worked as well with any other medium.

-It’s incredible the way that the simple act of storytelling can capture our hearts, and bring out our deepest emotions in the most unexpected ways.
-I would often argue that a good story can help anyone get through the toughest times, and this is why I think a game like Gone Home is going to be critically successful.
-It’s our first major step into completely new territory, and I suspect that many editorials will initially pardon it’s shortcomings because of how the experience makes them feel, and I appreciate that, I really do.
+It’s incredible the way that the simple act of storytelling can capture our hearts and bring out our deepest emotions in the most unexpected ways.
+I would often argue that a good story can help anyone get through the toughest times, and this is why I think a game such as Gone Home is going to be critically successful.
+It’s our first major step into completely new territory, and I suspect that many editorials will initially pardon its shortcomings because of how the experience makes them feel – and I appreciate that, I really do.
 However, I want to see this for what it truly is, and that’s a beginning for something great.
 It’s not a perfect experience, and it’s not really a great “game” by definition either.
-Gone Home is simply an incredible story that approaches subjects that once would never have made sense in a video game, and you know what, one of the greatest things about it is that the fact that I’m confident it would fail as a film.
+Gone Home is simply an incredible story that approaches subjects that once would never have made sense in a video game; and, you know what?
+One of the greatest things about it is that the fact that I’m confident it would fail as a film.
 This is an unbelievably important achievement for our industry, and why this game deserves to be recognised.
-Regardless of what score we assign; If you’re looking for something new, Download it.
+Regardless of what score we assign; If you’re looking for something new, download it!